awsdocs/macie-user-guide/doc_source/macie-classify-objects-content-type.md

    To enable or disable a content type, on its details page, use the **Enabled/Disabled** dropdown and choose **Save**\.

-The following list describes the complete list of content types that Macie can assign to your objects\.
+The following list describes the complete list of content types that Macie Classic can assign to your objects\.

 |  |  |  |  |